presbrey/gobsips/README.md

 ## Installation

-To install GoBSIPS, run the following command:
+Download a binary from GitHub here: https://github.com/presbrey/gobsips/releases/latest

+Then to install, copy the binary to the server and run it.
+We'll use Linux/AMD64 in this example:
 ```
-sudo mv gobsips /usr/local/bin
-sudo /usr/local/bin/gobsips
+scp gobsips_linux_amd64 root@remote-server:/usr/local/bin/gobsips
+ssh root@remote-server '/usr/local/bin/gobsips && cat /etc/sysconfig/gobsips'
 ```

-This will:
+`gobsips` will automatically:
 1. Create a default configuration file at `/etc/sysconfig/gobsips`
-2. Install a systemd service that runs to `/usr/local/bin/gobsips`
+2. Install a systemd service that runs `/usr/local/bin/gobsips`
-3. Enable and start the service
+3. Enable and start the service, and show you the initial configuration

 ## Configuration